ika18/grunt-git-rev-parse/README.md

 The number of SHA1 value.
 Under the hood, this is the 'number' of git command `--short=[number]`

+#### options.silent
+Type: `Boolean`
+Default value: `false`

+If true the task will not print the result on success.
+Error-messages will still be printed.

 Inspired by Mikael Karon [grunt-git-describe](https://github.com/mikaelkaron/grunt-git-describe)